Miscellaneous Projects during PhD

 Status: Inactive

 Accurate, inclusive, and representative environmental data are essential for understanding and responding to climate change.
-As the final project for GT course CS 6745: Information and Communicaiton Technologies and Development taught by Dr. Neha Kumar, my teammate Leslie Dwolatzky and I explored the lifecycle of environmental data by conducting interviews with key stakeholders throughout the process and synthesizing them into findings on how the data pipeline impacts environmental equity through the concepts of technological determinism, reliance on individual initiative, and the financial framing of environmental degradation.
+As the final project for CS 6745: Information and Communication Technologies and Development taught by Dr. Neha Kumar, my teammate Leslie Dwolatzky and I explored the lifecycle of environmental data by interviewing key stakeholders throughout the pipeline and synthesising findings on how the data supply chain impacts environmental equity.

 Environmental Data Ferries

-I explored algorithms for coordinating community members to collect environmental sensor, drawing on previous work in “Message Ferries” where mobile agents transfer messages between endpoints.
-I created custom Python simulations to evaluate a few different algorithms on the amount of overall distance traveled and the fairness in distance travelled between different community members.
-Findings show that, by accounting for fairness when assigning new sensors to community members, the average distance travelled does not significantly increase while the standard deviation of distance traveled decreases by around 20%.
+I explored algorithms for coordinating community members to collect data from distributed environmental sensors, drawing on prior work in “Message Ferries” where mobile agents transfer messages between fixed endpoints.
+Using custom Python simulations, I evaluated several algorithms on total distance travelled and fairness of distribution among community members.
+By accounting for fairness when assigning sensors to community members, the average distance travelled did not significantly increase while the standard deviation decreased by around 20%.

 Hackpack Backpack

-To decrease the burden and complexity of ecological field work, I led a team to develop a Hackpack, which is a wearable device that automatically wirelessly downloads data from in-situ sensors and provides the wearer with status information.
-This effort began as a class project for CS 7470: Mobile & Ubiquitous Computing at Georgia Tech, taught by Dr. Thomas Ploetz.
-The current prototype uses a Raspberry Pi that communicates via Bluetooth to pull data from sensors, check for common warnings and errors such as missing timestamps or low battery, and displays this information on the user’s smartphone.
-The Hackpack stores the data until the user has reliable Internet coverage, eliminating the need to physically connect to a sensor to download data or to use a laptop in the field to ensure the data and sensors are working as expected.
+To reduce the burden and complexity of ecological fieldwork, I led a team to develop the Hackpack — a wearable device that automatically downloads data wirelessly from in-situ sensors and provides the wearer with real-time status information.
+This began as a class project for CS 7470: Mobile and Ubiquitous Computing taught by Dr. Thomas Ploetz.
+The current prototype uses a Raspberry Pi to communicate via Bluetooth with deployed sensors, check for common warnings such as missing timestamps or low battery, and display status on the user’s smartphone.
+The Hackpack stores data locally until the user has reliable internet coverage, eliminating the need to physically connect to sensors or use a laptop in the field to verify data quality.

 Colombia Connectivity